Data Analysis with AI

 Background: coding

-Students are expected to have some basic coding knowledge in Python or R (Stata also fine mostly).
+Students are expected to have some basic coding knowledge in Python or R (Stata also fine for the early weeks).
+The capstone is realistically Python or R only — scraping and API work in Stata is painful.

 Relevance